Infinidrix/Nand-Beyond-Tetris/Readme.txt

-A Java static method which implements a VM function may communiate with the Virual Machine using any of the following static methods which it inherits from Hack.VMEmulator.BuiltInVMClass: short readMemory(int address) - returns the value stored in the VM
+A Java static method which implements a VM function may communiate with the Virual Machine using any of the following static methods which it inherits from Hack.VMEmulator.BuiltInVMClass: int readMemory(int address) - returns the value stored in the VM
-                                memory at the given address (the address argument is an int and not a short for convenience but may only be in the one of the ranges HEAP_START_ADDRESS - HEAP_END_ADDRESS or
+                                memory at the given address (the address argument is an int and not a int for convenience but may only be in the one of the ranges HEAP_START_ADDRESS - HEAP_END_ADDRESS or
                                 SCREEN_START_ADDRESS - SCREEN_END_ADDRESS